tariqnazar/apollo-typeorm-login/README.md

 # apollo-typeorm-login
-Barebones login system using Apollojs and Typeorm
+Barebones login system using Apollojs and PostgreSQL